Rémi Drolet

 Rémi Drolet (born 31 August 2000) is a Canadian cross-country skier.

 Early life

 Rémi Drolet was born in Trail, British Columbia.
 He started cross-country skiing at age 4, but didn't practice it regularly until he was 11.
-As of 2022, he is enrolled at Harvard University with a concentration in physics but took a leave of absence to attend the Beijing 2022 Olympics.
+He graduated from Harvard University with a concentration in physics and math in 2024.
+While at Harvard, Drolet was inducted into Phi Beta Kappa.

 Career

 Junior

 At the 2020 Nordic Junior World Ski Championships in Oberwiesenthal, Germany, Drolet was part of the quartet that won silver in the 4 × 5 kilometre relay event, becoming the first Canadians to win a relay medal at the event.
 Drolet would follow that up with a fourth-place finish in the 30 km event.

 Senior

 Drolet competed at the FIS Nordic World Ski Championships 2021, with his top finish coming in the 4 × 10 kilometre relay, where he finished 10th.

 On January 21, 2022, Drolet was officially named to Canada's 2022 Olympic team after Canada was awarded an additional berth.
+On December 19, 2025, Drolet was named to Canada's 2026 Olympic Team.
+Drolet made the team with his sister Jasmine.